-1.1.2.1 Structure and Function

-Articular (hyaline) cartilage covers the ends of bone at a joint and serves to distribute loads and allow low friction gliding of articular surfaces.
+1.1.2.1 Structure and function Articular (hyaline) cartilage covers the ends of bone at a joint and serves to distribute loads and allow low friction gliding of articular surfaces.
 While hyaline cartilage contains a single cell type, the chondrocyte, the osteochondral unit possesses a hierarchical structure.
-Namely, when moving from superficial to deep, there are four zones - (1) superficial tangential, (2) middle transitional, (3) deep radial, and (4) calcified cartilage (Figure 4).
-Ollagen type 2 accounts for 90-95% of all collagen in hyaline cartilage, with the fibrils organized in different orientations depending on region.
+Namely, when moving from superficial to deep, there are four zones - (1) superficial tangential, (2) middle transitional, (3) deep radial, and (4) calcified cartilage (Figure 4).30 Collagen type 2 accounts for 90-95% of all collagen in hyaline cartilage, with the fibrils organized in different orientations depending on region.
 Proteoglycans (e.g. hyaluronan, aggrecan, chondroitin/dermatan sulfate, etc.) also comprise a large portion of the cartilage mass, with these highly charged aggregates forming non-covalent bonds with water, thereby allowing cartilage to function in force dissipation.31 In addition, hyaluronan and proteoglycan 4 (lubricin) are found at high concentrations in the superficial region and serve to minimize friction between articulating surfaces.32 Devoid of blood vessels, lymphatics, and nerves, chondrocytes of hyaline cartilage are nourished through (hydrostatic) pressure-mediated fluid shifts, as occur with joint motion.
 Since cartilage can be several millimeters thick, there are both nutrient and oxygen gradients across regions, which can influence chondrocyte behavior.33

 Figure 4.
 Hierarchical structure of osteochondral unit.
-Adapted with permission from Gadjankski & Vunjak-Novakovic (2015)30 of disease, coupled with systemic impairments in healing experienced with aging.
+Adapted with permission from Gadjankski & Vunjak-Novakovic (2015)30

+1.1.2.2 Injury and intrinsic healing As of 2005, an estimated 27 million people in the United States had symptomatic joint degeneration (i.e., osteoarthritis, OA), a number expected to rise with an aging population.34 While ~10% of the population truly constitutes a large disease burden, treating osteoarthritis in the context of an aged joint is a highly formidable challenge, given the diffusivity and chronicity of disease, coupled with systemic impairments in healing experienced with aging.
 On the other hand, 12% of osteoarthritis is attributable to a distinct traumatic event (i.e., post-traumatic OA), which is seen more commonly in young patients with healthy joints, excluding the focal chondral defect.35 Therefore, most of the early efforts to enhance cartilage healing (and subsequent efforts in cartilage tissue engineering) have focused on treating focal lesions, as discussed below.